green-coding-solutions/green-metrics-tool/metric_providers/psu/energy/ac/gude/machine/README.md

 This metric providers is no longer officially mainted by us anymore, but remains here for backwards compatability.

-This provider was initially meant to be sued with the same power meter the blauer engel team used, the [Gude Expert Power Control 1202](https://gude-systems.com/en/products/expert-power-control-1202/).
+This provider was initially meant to be used with the same power meter the [Blauer Engel](https://eco.kde.org/blog/2022-05-30-sprint-lab-setup/) team used, the [Gude Expert Power Control 1202](https://gude-systems.com/en/products/expert-power-control-1202/).
 Please find technical specifications on the manufactor's website.